Inclusivity

 Inclusion is now an expectation at work.
 Learn tips and strategies to help you provide and maintain an inclusive approach to leadership.

 Address discrimination and promote inclusion through your policies and processes.
-You’ll help create a positive environment that supports all employees to thrive and succeed.
+You’ll help create a positive work environment that supports all employees to thrive and succeed.

 These actions help hold employees accountable to work together in inclusive ways.
 They do not cost a lot,but take dedicated time and focus to put in place.